625-777 Pacific St rezoning application

 When will construction begin on the road demo and buildings?
 How will construction affect local road traffic to existing buildings like the Maddox on Continental?

-Vancity90 asked almost 3 years ago
+Vancity90 asked over 3 years ago

 Our engineering team note that decommissioning of the Granville Loops and construction of the new roadway is anticipated to being in the spring of 2022.
 The length of construction is not yet certain.